Preemptive Rights: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 Preemptive rights should not be confused with other anti-dilution rights designed to maintain the value of an equity holder's original investment during later equity rounds involving a lower company valuation and lower price per share/unit than paid by the earlier investors (a “down round”).
 In the case of a down round, earlier investors typically have a right to receive additional shares or units based upon a formula contained in the company’s shareholders’ agreement or operating agreement.

 - If a company grants preemptive rights, are all equity holders required to get them?

 Not necessarily.
 However, under corporation laws, all shareholders of the same class must be treated equally in regard to preemptive rights.

 Additionally, a corporation with multiple classes of stock may provide preemptive rights for some classes and not for others.
 This is particularly true for an LLC, whose more flexible legal structure makes it easier to grant preemptive rights to some members than to others.

 Can an equity holder increase his pro rata percentage ownership of a company in a later round of equity through the exercise of preemptive rights?

 Yes.
 Preemptive rights are sometimes structured to allow shares or equity units not purchased by an investor in an early equity round to be purchased by other early investors in subsequent equity rounds.
 As a result, an equity holder may be able to increase his pro rata percentage ownership in the company.

 Support for Preemptive Rights

 If you feel you need help in drafting or negotiating a preemptive rights provision, consider posting for that help on UpCounsel's marketplace.
 UpCounsel screens out 95% of lawyers to provide only the best lawyers from top law schools, like Harvard or Yale.
-UpCounsel lawyers have an average of 14 years of experience each providing legal services to such companies as Stripe, Twilio, and Google.
+UpCounsel lawyers have an average of 14 years of experience each providing legal services to such companies as Menlo Ventures, Airbnb, and Google.